-- Professional visits to nursing homes, hospitals, and emergency rooms. - Your child's Dentist can visit your home or an extended care facility twice for each location while your child is enrolled in this plan. - Your child's Dentist can make one visit per day to a hospital to care for them, inclusive of seeing your child in the emergency room.
+- ♦ Professional visits to nursing homes, hospitals, and emergency rooms. - Covered twice per facility, per Dentist while your child is enrolled in this plan. - ♦ Covered for one visit per day to a hospital to care for your child, inclusive of seeing them in the emergency room.